 The Solution: MVP implementation of the IIoT Proof of Concept

 The journey of coming up with a solution commenced with addressing the challenges.
-Machine Learning formed the foundation of solution- an automated fault diagnostic system.
-This meant replacing the age-old ‘if-then rules’ method of fault diagnosis with machine learning models.
-The historical and real-time data could be leveraged to increase the accuracy of fault diagnosis.
+ML & Predictive analytics formed the foundation of solution - an automated fault diagnostic system.
+For this, our predictive analytics consulting team replaced the age-old ‘if-then rules’ method of fault diagnosis with ML models.
+The historical and real-time data was leveraged to increase the accuracy of fault diagnosis.

 This new IIoT solution was implemented as an MVP (Minimum Viable Product).
 It displayed the potential to support predictive maintenance by decreasing the cost and risk of decision making associated with asset health.
 Today, it holds the power to connect millions of sensors globally and provide a big picture of condition monitoring.